oauth-wg/oauth-cross-device-security/main.md

 # Foundational pillars
 Experience with web authorization and authentication protocols such as OAuth and OpenID Connect has shown that securing these protocols can be hard.
 The major reason for this is that the landscape in which they are operating - the web infrastructure with browsers, servers, and the underlying network - is complex, diverse, and ever-evolving.

 As is the case with other kinds of protocols, it can be easy to overlook vulnerabilities in this environment.
 One way to reduce the chances of hidden security problems is to use mathematical-logical models to describe the protocols, their environments and their security goals, and then use these models to try to prove security.
-This approach is what is usually subsumed as “formal security analysis”.
+This approach is what is usually subsumed as "formal security analysis".

 There are two major strengths of formal analysis: First, finding new vulnerabilities does not require creativity - i.e., new classes of attacks can be uncovered even if no one thought of these attacks before.
 In a faithful model, vulnerabilities become clear during the proof process or even earlier.
 Second, formal analysis can exclude the existence of any attacks within the boundaries of the model (e.g., the protocol layers modeled, the level of detail and functionalities covered, the assumed attacker capabilities, and the formalized security goals).
 As a downside, there is usually a gap between the model (which necessarily abstracts away from details) and implementations.
 In other words, implementations can introduce flaws where the model does not have any.
 Nonetheless, for protocol standards, formal analysis can help to ensure that the specification is secure when implemented correctly.